pdanford/qiskit-ionq/README-runtime_options.md

-Specifying runtime_options with an Ionq native gate circuit
+Specifying runtime_options with IonQ jobs
 ================================================================================

+Note that the `runtime_options` parameter is currently (2024-02) only supported in IonQ native gate circuits.

+### Qiskit

-This is an example python script that shows how to attach runtime options to a program composed of IonQ native gates.
+This is an example Qiskit python script that shows how to attach runtime options to a circuit composed of IonQ native gates:

 ```
 #!/usr/bin/env python